shuowenwei/Intro2MachineLearning_CS475/README.md

 # Intro2MachineLearning_CS475

-This is the code repository for the CS475 - Introduction to Machine Learning course
+This is the code repository of homeworks for the CS475 - Introduction to Machine Learning course

-Main contributors: Mingyue and Shuowen
+Main contributors:
+  Shuowen (weisw9@gmail.com)
+  Mingyue